 The State of MoM Implants

 Currently, there are no plans to ban MoM hip implants in Georgia or any other state.
 The devices are under close scrutiny for failing to hold up the way that they should, but there appears to be little being done about the other risks they may pose.
 The FDA claims that metallosis is a minor concern for most people and that no further screening is necessary for patients who do not have any symptoms.
-If you have been the recipient of a metal-on-metal hip replacement and wish to know your rights, contact the Georgia Injury Attorney Group today.
+If you have been the recipient of a metal-on-metal hip replacement and wish to know your rights, contact Attorney Group for Georgia today.